stackbit-projects/super-zucchini-00024/src/pages/index.md

       (again, only in Canada at the moment).
 We will then print your document, put it in a letter and send it either the same day, or the very next day if not possible.

+      #### Can I send letters outside of Canada ?

+      You had to ask, didn't you ?
+Not at the moment, sorry about that !

+      #### What about data safety ?

+      Glad you are concerned by that, we are too !
+Now that we will never read any of your mail and all data will be deleted after 3 months from our servers.

+      Please note that HappyMailer is not intended to be used for confidential content, but only for mail without any sensible information.
     actions:
       - label: lorem-ipsum
         url: '#'